oldcordtheme/OldCord/README.md

 ###### the folders are not part of the theme

+## Additional stuff

-Please note that OldCord does not revert the "mosaic" images.
+OldCord does not revert the "mosaic" images.
 Use the [discord-no-mosaic](https://github.com/Tanza3D/discord-no-mosaic) plugin instead.

+Use [NoSuperReactions](https://github.com/xenrelle/Xens-BD-Dump/tree/main/plugins/NoSuperReactions) to remove super reactions

-Enable "Sync Profile Themes" in Accessibility so profiles won't get bright
+Enable "Sync Profile Themes" in `Settings > Accessibility` so profiles won't become bright af

 ---